The History of The Animals, Animals II, Animals III, Animal Tracks,

 of the original Animals band out there in the public domain.....

-ANIMAL TRACKS ... the band that can proudly follow its own tracks all the way back to the original Animals
+ANIMAL TRACKS ... the band that can proudly follow its tracks all the way back to the original Animals

 ALL CONTENT ON THIS WEBSITE SINCE 2014 IS COPYRIGHT AND REMAINS THE PROPERTY OF THE AUTHOR.
 THE COPYING OF ANY CONTENT WITHOUT THE AUTHORS PERMISSION FROM THIS WEBSITE FOR COMMERCIAL PURPOSES INCLUDING ANY OF THE TEXT, LOGOS OR IMAGES WILL BE AN INFRINGEMENT OF COPYRIGHT LAW.